-- Improved Familiar Attunement: Familiars are really good, but their capabilities are limited by their number of abilities.
+- CRB: Familiars are really good, but their capabilities are limited by their number of abilities.
 Normally you only get two, so this triples the number of abilities which you can give your familiar.
 You can also take the Enhance Familiar feat to add another 2.

-- Spell Blending: This is a gamble.
+- CRB: This is a gamble.
 Higher-level spells grow dramatically in power, but it’s hard to say if a small number of higher-level spell slots are better than the regular spell slot arrangement.
-If you take this option, expect to burn a big spell or two right at the beginning of a fight in a way that will define the outcome of the fighter, then expect to fall back on cantrips.
+If you take this option, expect to burn a big spell or two right at the beginning of a fight in a way that will define the outcome of the fight, then expect to fall back on cantrips.

-- Spell Substitution: If you can’t decide what to choose for your Arcane Thesis, Spell Substitution is a great option.
+- CRB: If you can’t decide what to choose for your Arcane Thesis, Spell Substitution is a great option.
 Wizards are generally stuck with the options that they picked at the beginning of a day, and you can rarely predict your needs with perfect accuracy.
-This is great for when you encounter unexpected obstables and don’t have time to spend 8 hours resting in order to re-prepare spells.
+This is great for when you encounter unexpected obstacles and don’t have time to spend 8 hours resting in order to re-prepare spells.

 Wizard Feats: See Wizard feats, below.